AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/create-a-group.md

 navigation-topic: create-and-manage-groups
 title: Create a group
 description: DON'T DELETE, DRAFT, OR HIDE THIS ARTICLE.
 IT IS LINKED TO THE PRODUCT THROUGH CONTEXT-SENSITIVE HELP LINKS.
-feature: "System Setup and Administration, People, Teams, and Groups"
+feature: "System Setup and Administration, People Teams and Groups"
 role: Admin
 ---